 The amount of documentation you must bring to your 341 hearing will vary depending on your trustee, the rules in your jurisdiction, and whether you are filing for Chapter 7 or Chapter 13 bankruptcy.
 But some of the most common documents you may have to bring to your meeting of creditors include your:

-In addition, it's a good idea to bring your complete bankruptcy petition and schedules with you to your meeting of creditors.
-If the trustee has a question about a specific item contained in your petition, you will be able to address it more easily and accurately if you have a copy of your paperwork with you.
+Also, it's a good idea to bring your complete bankruptcy petition and schedules with you to your meeting of creditors.
+If the trustee has a question about a specific item in your petition, you'd be able to address it more efficiently and accurately if you have a copy of your paperwork.

-You must provide a copy of your most recent federal tax return to the trustee at least seven days prior to your first scheduled 341 hearing.
-Further, many jurisdictions require debtors to file with the court any pay stubs received within the two months before bankruptcy.
-But your bankruptcy court or trustee may require you to send additional documents prior to your meeting of creditors.
+You must provide a copy of your most recent federal tax return, pay stubs, and bank statements to the trustee at least seven days prior to your first scheduled 341 hearing.
+Further, some jurisdictions require debtors to file some documents with the court.
+Also, your bankruptcy trustee might require you to send additional documents prior to your meeting of creditors.

 Even if you already provided the trustee with all supporting documents prior to the meeting of creditors, bring copies of everything with you to the hearing in case the trustee requires an additional copy or you need to refer to a specific document.

 If you've already filed for bankruptcy on your own and you're concerned about the 341 meeting, consider speaking with a local bankruptcy lawyer.
 Some bankruptcy attorneys will help you prepare for the meeting and attend it with you for a reasonable fee.
 Find out about the questions you can expect at the 341 meeting of creditors.

 We wholeheartedly encourage research and learning, but online articles can't address all bankruptcy issues or the facts of your case.
 The best way to protect your assets in bankruptcy is by hiring a local bankruptcy lawyer.